lucasmelocvl/js-warn-cookies/README.md

 IMPROVEMENTS:
 1. Create dynamic stylesheet by function call, always thinking of making it easier to use the scripts.
+2. Create remote link to javascript and stylesheet, not being necessary to download the files *.js and *.css.

 Be awesome!